vincentarelbundock/Rdatasets/doc/openintro/rst/drone_blades.rst

       .. rubric:: Description
          :name: description

-      Quality control data set for quadcopter drone blades, where this data has been made up for an example.
+      Quality control dataset for quadcopter drone blades, where this data has been made up for an example.

       .. rubric:: Usage